johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 #### Synthetic Control Model + Pre- and Post-Estimation

-After setting up the folders as outlined above, you can run through the do-files in turn.
+After setting up the folders as outlined above by using "setup", you can run through the do-files in turn.
 It is important to not run them one after another, mainly because the results of the first affect the second, and the results of the second affect the third.
+The file discriptions are the same for both 2000 and 2009 (the only changes are the dates of the treatment).
+A note of caution - the 2009 policy is only applicable to the synthetic control method if you find no effect of the policy shock of 2000.

+##### "setup.do"

+This do-file creates the folders used in the synth preestimation, model, and postestimation steps.
+Running it first allows you to run cleanly through the later do-files without concern for mixing up folders.

 ##### “synth_preestimation.do”